 Introduction:

 Flood-illuminated adaptive optics (AO) is a high-resolution retinal imaging technique that uses infrared light and finely tuned deformable mirrors to continuously sample imaging waveform distortions in order to counteract the inherent optical aberrations of the human eye.
 AO has been used to study the cone mosaic in numerous retinal conditions including acquired and inherited retinal disorders, and color deficiencies.1-7 However, the majority of these studies assess a single imaging session for each subject and thus do not provide data about the repeatability or reliability of cone identification via AO imaging.
 Intersession repeatability of cone density via flood-illuminated AO has been shown to be reliable in healthy subjects8 and while this provides an important reference database, it does not describe the repeatability of AO imaging for individuals with retinitis pigmentosa (RP).
 Qualitative patterns and findings on flood-illuminated AO imaging have been described in subjects with RP9, but there have not been any intersession quantitative studies to date.
 Recently, there have been studies investigating the repeatability of cone photoreceptor imaging via adaptive optics scanning laser ophthalmoscopes (AO-SLO) in subjects with no pathology as well as various retinal genetic diseases10-15.
 However, these devices are relatively expensive compared to the rtx1 flood-illuminated AO camera, and are not commercially available.
-Given that repeatability studies have yet to be performed via flood-illuminated AO in subjects with RP, establishing the reliability in this population may help to improve clinical management through more accurate prognosis, disease monitoring and assessment of future therapeutic interventions.
+Given that repeatability studies have yet to be performed via flood-illuminated AO in subjects with RP, establishing the reliability in this population may help to improve clinical management through more accurate prognosis, disease monitoring, and assessment of future therapeutic interventions.
 As AO technology improves, it may provide the ability to track not only global trends in retinal degeneration, but also monitor the health of individual cones in a longitudinal manner.
 Therefore, the goal of our study is to evaluate the repeatability and reliability of flood-illuminated AO images obtained in patients with RP via intersession cone analysis.

 Methods: